Updated: Mar 21

 Because if cancer spreads, that usually spells the end.
 Existing treatments can’t reverse metastasis.

-I lost my dog, Gus, to osteosarcoma, a form of bone cancer.
-Like with most dogs treated for osteosarcoma, cancer came back in 12 months.
+I lost my dog, Gus, to osteosarcoma, a form of bone cancer five years ago.
+Even with surgery and chemotherapy, cancer came back in less than 12 months.

-But I recently learned about two dogs who were diagnosed with osteosarcoma.
+But recently, I learned about several dogs with osteosarcoma who were helped by a new therapy.
 The tumors had spread to lungs, as they typically do with osteosarcoma.
-But after receiving injection of therapeutic vaccine developed at Yale University, all signs of tumor disappeared.
+But after receiving injections of therapeutic vaccine developed at Yale University, all signs of tumor disappeared.

 In this video, Rick Kneisel - dad of one the dogs - shares what he and Ranger went through.